4.3 Dependency Management and Virtual Environments#

 Dependency Management#

-We already discussed why managing dependencies is an important aspect of our software development process.
-Poetry simplifies this task through an intuitive set of commands and a pyproject.toml
+Managing dependencies is an important aspect of our software development process.
+Poetry simplifies this task through an intuitive set of commands and a modern pyproject.toml

 Adding Dependencies#